 “It’s a month since the Khartoum massacre that shook Sudan and the diaspora to its core,” she tells her Twitter followers. “…The end of the Al Bashir administration didn't usher in democracy.
 But it signalled one thing to protesters and opposition leaders: that the revolution has only just begun.”

 (Image of Yousra by @jailihajo on Instagram)

-We're inviting entries for the prestigious Thomson Foundation Young Journalist Award on the day we attend the Global Conference for Media Freedom.
+We're inviting entries for the prestigious Thomson Foundation Young Journalist Award.

-This is the seventh year of the award, in partnership with the UK Foreign Press Association, dedicated to finding and inspiring ambitious young journalists from across the globe.
+The award, in partnership with the UK Foreign Press Association, is dedicated to finding and inspiring ambitious young journalists from across the globe.
 Judges of the award look for stories that are revelatory, prompt public debate and have led to, or have the potential to lead to, positive change in society.